LowTechCoder/retroarch-x86-linux/README.md

 /home
 ```

 The point of doing this is for a couple reasons.
-The Flatpak apps are located in the /var, so if I run into a bad Debian update or sofware conflict, I can just use the USB Debian ISO to basically repair the system without losing any Flatpak's, which includes RetroArch.
+The Flatpak apps are located in the /var, so if I run into a bad Debian update or package conflict, I can just use the USB Debian ISO to  repair the system without losing any Flatpak's, which includes RetroArch.
 Also, since my /home is separate, I won't lose any RetroArch config files or games.
 I realize there are more modern ways of being able to manage a system, but I'm feeling nostolgic for Debian, and the old ways of doing things.
 And for this system, those old ways are fine.

 To restore the Debian system files, boot from the usb, install the system, but choose to do custom partitions.
 And set them like this:
 ```